July 30, 2025

 Final Word: Ready to Refinance or Buy Smarter?

 Buying your dream home doesn’t have to drain your savings.
-With reAlpha, you can unlock up to 75% of your buyer agent’s commission back - real money that can fund inspections, closing costs, or move-in upgrades.
+With reAlpha, you can unlock a substantial portion of your buyer agent’s commission back-real money that can help fund inspections, closing costs, or move-in upgrades.

 Here’s how it stacks up: